How to Build Websites for Content Creators

 6. Blog

-A blog can serve many purposes for a content creator.
-Perhaps it’s where they feature in-depth product reviews, share personal anecdotes, or highlight upcoming events or campaigns.
-A blog is a great place for your client to share a look into their life, latest endeavors, partnerships, recommendations, travels, and more.
+A blog can give content creators a place to feature in-depth product reviews, share personal anecdotes, or highlight upcoming events or campaigns.
+They empower your client to share a look into their life, latest endeavors, partnerships, recommendations, travels, and more.

-When it comes to executing a well-planned search engine optimization strategy for your client’s website, a blog can help to ensure their site is discoverable on search engines by doubling down on relevant keyword efforts.
+When it comes to executing a well-planned search engine optimization strategy for your client’s website, a blog can make the site discoverable on search engines by doubling down on relevant keyword efforts.

 If your client wants to keep content exclusive to paid subscribers, consider putting the content behind a paywall.
 Using Member Sites, your client can offer special content to subscribers for a set cost.
-In addition to a blog, your client can add videos, audio (like podcasts), and more to their member site.
+In addition to a blog, your client can add videos, audio (like podcasts), courses, limited edition merchandise, and more to their membership site.

-Note that member sites are private, gated sections of your client’s website that only members can access, so any content you put inside your member site won't be indexed by search engines and therefore won’t contribute to your SEO efforts.
+Member sites are private, gated sections of your client’s website that only members can access, so any content shared within a member site won't be indexed by search engines.
+Therefore, content within the member site won’t directly contribute to SEO efforts.

 7. High-quality imagery